Welcome to Year 6!

 Activities outside the classroom

-Year 6 will be helping in the school garden this term, keeping the area tidy, and watching for autumn-sown plants such as daffodils, broad beans, garlic and onions to appear.
+Year 6 will be helping in the school garden this term and keeping the area tidy.